Epic12Terrarian/serenitySmash/README.md

-# A game currently in develop for a discord server
+# A game currently in development for a discord server
 It's set to be a platform fighter using characters from said server.